 To migrate from a non-confederation configuration to a confederation configuration requires a major topology change and configuration modifications on each participating router.
 Setting BGP policies to select an optimal path through a confederation requires other BGP modifications.

 There are no default confederations.
 Router confederations must be explicitly created.
-Figure 2 depicts a confederation configuration example.
+Figure 2 shows an example of a confederation configuration.

 Figure 2 Confederation Configuration